Knitting For Charity

 In a bid to help those running a Tea For Victory party Libby, is encouraging people to knit her tea cosy designs and sell them at their event, to raise even more money for the charity, as well as keeping the tea warm for the guests!
 Half of the proceeds of pattern sales and 10% of the proceeds of kit sales will go to Prostate Cancer UK and will help to support the 40,000 men who are diagnosed with the disease in the UK each year.
 The tea cosy collection is aimed at the busy knitter or beginner knitter, as the template tea cosy pattern is very simple.

-Click here for more information on the Prostrate Cancer UK website
+Click here for more information about holding your "Tea For Victory Party" on the Prostrate Cancer UK website

 Get Sirius: Knit A Dog A Home